kyma-project/kyma/components/asset-metadata-service/README.md

 ## Overview

-The Asset Metadata Service is an HTTP server that exposes files metadata extraction functionality.
+The Asset Metadata Service is an HTTP server that exposes the functionality for extracting metadata from files.
 It contains a simple HTTP endpoint which accepts `multipart/form-data` forms.
-The service extracts front matter YAML metadata from text files in arbitrary extension.
+The service extracts front matter YAML metadata from text files of all extensions.

 ## Prerequisites